slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the three big decisions: where you live, who you're with and what you're doing. -- Naval Ravikant*
 - in the age of infinite leverage, judgement is the most important skill. -- Naval Ravikant*
 - thinking is difficult. that's why most people judge. -- carl jung
-- claer thinkers take feedback from reality not society. -- Naval Ravikant*
 - clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity. -- Naval Ravikant*
 - the only part you can't outsource is judgement. -- Naval Ravikant* -->